BrewBlox/brewblox-documentation/docs/user/system_upgrades.md

 ### Creating a Snapshot

-To make a snapshot, run this command in your home directory (the one containing your brewblox directory):
+To make a snapshot, navigate to your Brewblox directory, and run:

 ```
 brewblox-ctl snapshot save
 ```

-This will create the *brewblox.tar.gz* archive.
+This will create the *brewblox.tar.gz* archive in the parent directory of the Brewblox directory.
+By default, this will be *~/brewblox.tar.gz*.

 ### Exporting the snapshot